Carters Steam Fair

-Carters Steam Fair (no apostrophe is used in the name) was a travelling vintage fair.
-Founded in 1977 by John Carter (1942–2000), this family business is now managed by the second generation of Carters.
+Carters Steam Fair (no apostrophe is used in the name) was a travelling vintage fair in England, founded in 1977 by John Carter (1942–2000), later managed by the next generation of Carters.

-Carters operated and maintained a large collection of vintage rides and sidestalls, ranging in date from the 1870s to the 1960s, and every season they travelled with vintage heavy lorries and traditional showmen's living wagons.
+Carters operated and maintained a large collection of vintage rides and side stalls, ranging in date from the 1870s to the 1960s, and every season they travelled with vintage heavy lorries and traditional showmen's living wagons.
 The fair provided an opportunity to enjoy historic equipment and artwork.

 Their operating base and restoration workshops were immediately adjacent to White Waltham Airfield, near Maidenhead, in Berkshire.